weareunderdesign/weareunder.design/underground.md

 #### content flow

 * instagram is our main hub - the core channel for posts, reels, and stories
-* twitter gets the sharp cuts - either repurposed from instagram or micro-thoughts that echo our vibe
+* twitter (and linkedin + disabling comments) gets the sharp cuts - either repurposed from instagram or micro-thoughts that echo our vibe
 * showcases go to the site and behance - same content, tailored to each platform for wide reach
 * youtube hosts the macro content - full videos promoted through micro content on other channels
 * newsletter goes out weekly - a recap of what's been shared for those who missed it